pejaverlab/clingen-svi-comp_calibration_python/README.md

 This is a python version of [clingen-svi-comp_calibration](https://github.com/vpejaver/clingen-svi-comp_calibration)

+We have tested this tool with python 3.6 and python 3.8.
+The tool relies on numpy and matplotlib and should work with recently fair version of these libraries.

 To run the code:
 ```
 python main.py --configfile "$PATH_TO_CONFIG_FILE" --tool="$TOOL_NAME" --labelled_data_file "$PATH_TO_LABELLED_DATA_FILE" --unlabelled_data_file "$PATH_TO_UNBALELLED_DATA_FILE" --outdir="out"
 ```
-The results are stored in "out" directory.
+The results are stored in "out" sub directory.

 Description of Tuning Parameters defined in config.ini are as follows: